-Table I shows the time taken to perform the Laplace transform inversion for the Courier Protocol model (window size 1) for 50 t-points on various cluster sizes.
-The cluster size column refers to the number of compute nodes assigned to the Hadoop cluster.
+Table 1.
+Laplace transform inversion times for the Courier

+Protocol (window size 1) on various cluster sizes

+column refers to the number of computer nodes assigned to the Hadoop cluster.
 The second column indicates the number of Map tasks assigned to each node.
 Hadoop allows multiple Map tasks to be run concurrently on a single node which is of particular benefit with multicore machines as it allows full use to be made of all cores.
 Where only one Map task was assigned to a node only one core was in use.
 This was scaled up to 8 and 15 machine clusters until all cores were in use at once.
 The third column shows the total number of cores being used simultaneously.
 The optimum map granularity for each cluster size was found through experimentation and is listed in the fourth column.